ezzylan/ezzylan/README.md

 # Hello there, I'm **Ezlan** from Malaysia! 👋

-- 🔭 I'm currently a **postgraduate student** undertaking **Master of Software Engineering** at **Universiti Malaya, Kuala Lumpur, Malaysia**.
+- 🔭 I'm currently working as a **full-stack developer** at **Mercedes-Benz Tech Malaysia**.
+- 🎓 I took my **Master of Software Engineering** degree at **Universiti Malaya, Kuala Lumpur, Malaysia**.
-- 🌱 I’m working on my **dissertation**, titled **"Enhancing Software Performance In Residential Energy Monitoring Systems Using Graph-Based Data Model"**.
+- 🌱 I worked on my **dissertation**, titled **"Graph-Based Energy Data Model for Energy Monitoring Systems in Residential Buildings"**, during my Master's.
 - 💡 I'm interested in learning different technologies applicable to everyday life situations, mostly in web development.
-- 👯 I’m open to collaborating on any projects, be it **web or mobile app development**, to increase my development knowledge in those fields.
+- 👯 I’m open to collaborating on any projects, be it **web or mobile app development**, **front end, back end or full stack**, to increase my development knowledge in those fields.
-- 🥅 2024 Goals: **Get a job 💼, code more 👨🏻‍💻, keep learning new things 📚, and stay positive! 😄**
+- 🥅 2025 Goals: **Code more 👨🏻‍💻, keep learning new things 📚, and stay positive! 😄**
 - ⚡ Fun fact: I used to make music on my computer using **Waveform by Tracktion**. 🎶

 ### Programming Languages